What is a Spine Tumor?

 How is a Spinal Tumor Diagnosed?

 The first step in the evaluation of a spinal tumor is to get a detailed history.
 The doctor will perform a physical examination.
 This may include checking for swelling, tenderness and other possible sites of involvement as well as evaluating motion, alignment and strength of arms and legs.
 A neurologic examination may also be done.
 This may include tests of sensory (temperature, pain and pressure sensitivity), motor (muscle strength) and reflex functions of the nervous system.
 In addition, X-rays may be necessary to look for tumors or dislocations.
 Other tests such as Bone Scans can identify tumors months before X-rays.
 Often computed tomography (CT) or magnetic resonance imaging (MRI) scans may be ordered to determine the extent of disease.
+In an effort to determine the origin of the tumor and whether it is benign or malignant, you will need a biopsy.
+The biopsy can be done in the x-ray department by a radiologist or in the operating room by the surgeon.
+Sometimes the biopsy is done at the same time as the treatment.

 What are the Treatment Options for Spine Tumors?